Last updated on October 29th, 2020

 - 1 1/2 cups buttermilk (or sour milk as noted above)

-- 1 1/2 tablespoons melted unsalted butter, organic vegetable oil, or extra virgin olive oil
+- 2 tablespoons melted unsalted butter, organic vegetable oil, or olive oil

-Remove from the oven and cool in the pan for 10 minutes before serving.
+- Remove from the oven and cool on a rack for 10 minutes before serving.

 Danielle Oteri is the founder of Feast on History, which offers walks, classes, tastings and dinner parties that bring culinary history to life.
 A tireless sleuth of everything tasty, Danielle writes about subjects as diverse as saints, butchers, and hole-in-the-wall restaurants.
 She contributes stories about culinary history and Italo-centric recipes.